DanielBaird/beliefs/README.md

-# beliefs-inventory
+# beliefs

-Core Beliefs Inventory Scoring Tool
+A scoring tool for the Core Beliefs Inventory.